 Here are some options where to stay in Medellin:

 Medellin is a great solo travel destination.
-It’s easy get to Medellin from other cities in Colombia by bus and it’s easy to move around the city or do interesting day trips with public transport, taxis and services like Uber.
+It’s easy get to Medellin from other cities in Colombia by bus and it’s easy to move around the city or do interesting day trips with public transport, taxis and similar services.
 The accommodation offer is large, varied and affordable.

-Regarding safety, the usual travel safety precautions apply.
-Check out our Safety Tips for Solo Travelers in Colombia and Solo Travel Guide (including tips for solo female travelers).
-According to some reports, especially male solo travelers need to be a bit cautious of romantic scams when using dating apps.
+Check out my Safety Tips for Solo Travelers in Colombia and Intro-Guide to Solo Travel in Colombia.
+According to reports, especially male solo travelers need to be cautious of romantic scams when using dating apps like Tinder.
+These apps may also be used for illegal sex trafficking.
+Read this Bloomberg article for background information.

 Tours in Colombia often get cheaper the more people participate and activities in nature are better done in a group.
-Join our Colombia Solo Travelers Facebook Group to find other solo travelers near you that share your interests.
+If you are a woman traveling alone, join our Colombia Solo Female Travelers Facebook Group to find like-minded solo travelers near you.

 Medellin is known as the city of eternal spring.
 That spring may feel like summer on some days with temperatures reaching approximately 28°C (82.4°F), but usually the average day temperature fluctuates around 23/24°C (73/75°F) and the average night time temperature around 18-20°C (64-68°F).
 The driest months in Medellin are typically January and February, July and August.
 Most rain normally falls in April, May, September, October and November.